All Episodes

 Those votes matter.

-Then they found an additional 284 ballots in Walton County, local board of elections chair Laurie Wood told the Walton Tribune that the problem was due to voters being previously uploaded from only one of the two ballot scanners that are in the precinct.
+Local Board of Elections Chair Lori Wood told the Walton Tribune that the problem was due to voters being previously uploaded from only one of the two ballot scanners that are in the precinct.

-Well, we would have discovered it, maybe not this week, but we would have discovered it.
+Maybe not this week, but we would have discovered it.

 We've been waiting two weeks now.

-At the time, Floyd County Republican Party Chair Luke Martin called the mishap, quote, concerning, but insisted it doesn't appear to be a widespread issue.
+At the time, Floyd County Republican Party chair Luke Martin called the mishap, quote, concerning, but insisted it doesn't appear to be a widespread issue.

 Well, we're up to three counties.